-Where the City of Marion and a majerity of staff appointed to the role of Footpath Maintenance Team Member agree, changes may be made to this LAWA.
+Where the City of Marion and a unanimous response from the Team agree, changes may be made to this LAWA.
 This will be effected by written agreement between the City of Marion and the affected staff.
 Such changes will only take place after full consultation with the Union and affected staff.